Cinder Multiple Backends

 sudo chown cinder:cinder /etc/cinder/nfs_shares

-Step 2: Create Volume Types
+Step 2: Create and Associate Volume Types

 source openrc admin admin